Use of Trusted and Verified Software Elements — IEC 61508

 1. Scope the intended use.
 Define the safety function(s), SIL target, operational profile (rates, inputs, environment), interfaces, and constraints for the reused element.

 8. Integrate with change control.
-Freeze the qualified baseline; define patch/update assessment criteria and re-qualification triggers.
+Freeze the qualified baseline.
+Define patch/update assessment criteria and re-qualification triggers.

 9. Argue in the safety case.
-Present the justification, limits of use, and results of gap-closing activities; obtain independent assessment as required.
+Present the justification, limits of use, and results of gap-closing activities.
+Obtain independent assessment as required.

-Coder reusing an old library: An engineering team maintains a legacy numerical library used for control calculations in ten product families over 15 years.
-The library’s specification and API have remained stable across versions.
-Operations logs show millions of service hours in multiple industries with no safety-related failures attributed to the library.
-For a new SIL-rated controller, the team compiles a proven-in-use dossier: precise version and configuration mapping, exposure data (hours and demand counts), failure collection methods, and application diversity.
-They check that the new demand profile (calculation rate, input ranges, timing) and environment match the historical envelope.
-Unused functions (e.g., advanced math modes) are disabled; a wrapper enforces argument ranges and monitors timing.
-Supplier/maintainer records and internal test reports are reviewed to confirm edge-case handling.
-Gaps (e.g., behavior under power-up transients) are addressed with targeted stress tests.
+Unused functions (e.g. advanced math modes) are disabled.
+A wrapper enforces argument ranges and monitors timing.
+Supplier and maintainer records and internal test reports are reviewed to confirm edge-case handling.
+Gaps (e.g. behaviour under power-up transients) are addressed with targeted stress tests.
 A concise Safety Manual for the library is produced, documenting assumptions, limits of use, and required configuration.
 The library is baselined under change control with a defined patch assessment process.

 Quality criteria

-• Traceable identification: Exact element version/configuration and dependency chain are recorded and frozen.
+• Traceable identification: Exact element version, configuration, and dependency chain are recorded and frozen.

 • Evidence relevance: Operational history or verification results demonstrably match the intended demand profile, environment, and interfaces.